A Minimal Subset Approach for Informed Keyframe Sampling in Large-Scale SLAM: Minimal Subset Approach

 \subsection{Sliding Window Optimization}

 To manage the computational complexity of optimizing a large keyframe set and proactively selecting keyframes for future queries, we introduce a sliding window optimization method.
-This approach continuously optimizes keyframe sets $\mathbf{K}_t$ over the mission duration $T$, approximating the optimal keyframe set as: where $\mathbf{K}_t^*$ is the minimal subset of $\mathbf{K}_t$ that retains maximum information.
+Figure~\ref{fig:} illustrates the interaction between the front-end and back-end systems, highlighting the contribution of the proposed keyframe sampling strategy in linking the two.
+This approach continuously optimizes keyframe sets $\mathbf{K}_t$ over the mission time $T$, approximating the optimal keyframe set as:

+where $\mathbf{K}_t^*$ is the minimal subset of $\mathbf{K}_t$ that retains maximum information.
 To compute this subset, we use the redundancy and information preservation terms defined earlier.

 The process begins by initializing a window keyframe set $\mathbf{K}_t$ containing $N$ keyframes.
-The time step $t$ advances once $N$ new keyframes are available, and the optimization converges to the optimal window keyframe set $\mathbf{K}_t^*$.
+The time step $t$ advances once $N$ new keyframes are available, and the optimization gets the optimal window keyframe set $\mathbf{K}_t^*$.
+The last selected keyframe becomes the first in the next window, and any previously unselected keyframes are re-evaluated in the context of the newly incoming keyframes.
 To find this optimum, we generate all possible subsets of $\mathbf{K}_t$, forming the power set $\mathbb{P}(\mathbf{K}_t)$ with cardinality $|\mathbb{P}(\mathbf{K}_t)| = 2^N$.
-To reduce computational complexity, we apply constraints on the power set, retaining only subsets that satisfy minimum and maximum distances between consecutive poses, as per Eq.~(\ref{eq:constrain}), reducing the power set by 5–10 times.
+To reduce computational complexity, we apply constraints on the power set, retaining only subsets that satisfy min and max distances between consecutive poses, as per Eq.~(\ref{eq:constrain}), reducing the power set by 5–10 times.
 The constrained power set can be denoted as: